This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

 Whew, oh boy!
 This spicy white chili chicken isn’t some boring, barely-seasoned, overly-tame, put-you-to-sleep white chicken chili, no sir!
 You pretty much open your pantry and grab everything in it that is spicy and throw it in a pot with some chicken, some beans, some roasted peppers, and some broth.
 Done!
+Not too much later you get rewarded with something you’ll want to make again and again.
+I didn’t used to be a fan of chicken chili.
+But I sure am now.

 I really enjoyed the smokiness of this spicy white chicken chili.
 There are so many different flavors coming together in every spoonful.
 I’m thinking you could easily make this a beef chili by substituting cooked crumbled ground beef (or small pieces of chuck) along with beef broth.
 Or you can easily go the turkey route, using crumbled cooked ground turkey.